-Our first Keg ‘o Grog (actually Chuckanut Pilsner) being welcomed by Zac Cote, our XO (manager)– being delivered by Brian of Dickerson Distributors – Thanks Dickerson!
-We’ll try to have some left for you all when you arrive.
-Looking good for our projected May 24th opening.
+Our first Keg ‘o Grog (actually Chuckanut Pilsner) being welcomed by Zac Cote, our XO (manager)– being delivered to El Capitan’s Sausages & Pretzels by Brian of Dickerson Distributors – Thanks Dickerson!

 As pirates, we’ve traveled to the four corners of the globe and plundered the richest cargo ships to bring you the world’s best sausages!